• Cook's Chasm is the stage for the Pacific Ocean's performance

 Open: Year-round

-Service: Visitor center, cafe, guided hikes, picnicking, and restrooms.
+Amenities & Service: Cape Perpetua Visitor Center, cafe, guided hikes, picnicking areas, and restrooms

-Day-use fees (Devils Churn Site): Yes or Interagency Senior/Access/Military Passes
+Day-use fees (Devils Churn Site, Shelter): Yes or Interagency Senior/Access/Military Passes

 Day-use fees (Cook's Chasm Site): Free